 How ironic.
 Good luck with the book sales, Jim.

 In many art-related fields, incoming talent is cultivated and groomed.
 In photography, this seems to happen only at the highest levels of the field from the likes of Joe McNally, David Hobby, Chase Jarvis, and Scott Kelby.
 All of whom give back to the photography community by openly sharing information and hosting seminars and workshops.

 For the average “working pro”, the local photography studio owners, there is a universal standoffish attitude towards newcomers.
 They claim that low prices of DSLR cameras have opened the flood gates, putting good cameras in the hands of amateurs who are taking pro jobs and forcing them to lower their prices.

 The local pro is trying to preserve his means of earning income.
 After all, the apprentice he takes on today could very well become his competition tomorrow.
 In my mind, these pros either have a lack of confidence in themselves as an artist or as a businessman.
 Probably both.

 A misinformed public

-Camera manufacturers have played the MP game for a long time, and for the most part, the average consumer is convinced that a higher MP count means a better camera.
-Every soccer mom not only has a cool minivan and Vera Bradley purse, she’s also toting a big ass camera these days, or she’s handing it off to dad who spends more time trying to figure out how it works than actually using it.
+Camera manufacturers have played the megapixel game for a long time, and for the most part, the average consumer is convinced that a higher MP count means a better camera.
+Every soccer mom not only has a cool minivan and Vera Bradley purse, she’s also toting a big ass camera, or she’s handing it off to dad who spends more time trying to figure out how it works than actually using it.